teahouse-hosting/configure-s3/HACKING.md

 - From your folder `cd configure-s3`
 - To download your dependancies `npm install`
-- To view list of runnable scripts `npm run`
+- To view list of all runnable scripts `npm run`
-- To run all avalible scripts `npm run all`
+- To run all avalible tests `npm run test`
+- To run Prettier formatting `npm run format:write`
+- To run eslint `npm run lint`
+- To run everything `npm run all`